Skip to main content

 The podcast will be produced monthly for six-month blocks, in even-numbered years (when no TMiP conference is taking place).
 This will allow for a more sustained exchange of ideas between events, and produce a resource for TMiP members and other maths communicators to draw on.

-Series 1 of the podcast will begin in July 2024, and episodes will be released monthly.
-Each episode will consist of four roughly 10-minute segments, each covering a different aspect of maths communication.
-Details of how to access episodes and release dates will be added here shortly.
+Series 1 of the podcast began in July 2024, and episodes were released monthly until December 2024.
+Each episode consists of three or four segments, each covering a different aspect of maths communication.

 The first two series of the TMiP Podcast are funded by a Public Engagement grant from the International Centre for Mathematical Sciences.